-Further topics in mathematics selected by the instructors to broaden the mathematical perspectives of elementary teachers.
+Further topics in mathematics selected by the instructors to broaden the mathematical perspectives of early elementary teachers.

 To develop an appreciation of, and basic competency in, the use of analytical thought in the development of a cohesive body of useful mathematical knowledge, with special emphasis on topics encountered in elementary and middle school mathematics programs.
 Math 107 deals with number theory, combinatorics, probability, early algebra, functions, graphs, sequences and series, and general mathematical skills.
+Appropriate for those preparing to become early childhood educators and for those preparing to teach subjects other than math in middle school.